egovle/egoa-sarathi-app/README.md

         NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID: "PASTE_YOUR_MEASUREMENT_ID_HERE"
     ```

+### Step 3: Save and Deploy

-4.  **Commit Your Changes:** After you have pasted your real keys into `apphosting.yaml`, commit the changes in the source control panel on the left.
-This will trigger a new deployment with the correct keys, and your login will start working on the live URL.
+*   After you have pasted all your real keys into `apphosting.yaml`, **save the file**.
+*   This will trigger a new deployment.
+Once it's complete, your login will work on the live URL.

+---

 ## Environment Variables for Local Development